Mintbase/Grants-Program/applications/Artivist.md

 - PoC/MVP or other relevant prior work or research on the topic
 Please refer to the report of the research with artists [Research with artists](https://drive.google.com/file/d/1au6lpNh7lob14ehDxszaHViX3m651JSc/view).
-We have also developed a hotsite wireframe (https://www.figma.com/file/k1UV0seZVpclPoE9V7vFJJ/Artivist-web-dapp?node-id=0%3A1) and had three workshops with **Brands with Empathy** a consulting company that helped us trace our business premises.
-This work was funded by the Creatives DAO.
-See the results here ()
+We have also developed a hotsite wireframe (https://www.figma.com/file/k1UV0seZVpclPoE9V7vFJJ/Artivist-web-dapp?node-id=0%3A1) and had three workshops with **Brands with Empathy** a consulting company that helped us trace our business principles.
+This work was funded by the Creatives DAO, and the report sent to them tells more details about the process (https://gov.near.org/t/report-september-monthly-report-artivist-dao/30047).
+See our business principles here (https://drive.google.com/file/d/1JTaQYCRriqIIX3DCKvDwqcZFDviQ9m0x/view)
 Also, please take a look at the work we've been doing with the Creatives DAO since March [NEAR forum](https://gov.near.org/tag/artivist-dao).
 - What your project is _not_ or will _not_ provide or implement
 Artivist dApp will not be a marketplace.
 Our goal is to connect NGOs and artists.